Bald Eagle Pictures & Information, Webcam

 Bald Eagle Longevity Record

-30 Years and 9 months; based upon known age of a wild Bald Eagle at banding and subsequent band recovery (Data from Bird Banding Lab (Klimkiewicz 2008).
+The oldest known wild Bald Eagle lived 30 Years and 9 months.
+This age was based upon known age of the eagle at banding and subsequent band recovery (Data from Bird Banding Lab (Klimkiewicz 2008).

 Bent, A.C.
 1937.
 Life Histories of North American Birds of Prey, Order Falconiformes.
 Part 1.
 Smithsonian Institution United States National Museum Bulletin 167: 321-333